lukasmartinelli-alt/lintfox/README.md

 <img align="right" alt="nigit cat logo" src="lintfox.png" />

-Lintfox uses [Nigit](https://github.com/lukasmartinelli/nigit) and Docker to provide a **HTTP API** to most linters for most programming languages, data formats and configuration files.
+The goal of **Lintfox** is to encapsulate linters for almost all programming languages, data formats and configuration files into a single tool you can run on your source code.

 ## Run Lintfox